lojunren/ngx_src_test/README.md

 The project contains some simple test cases.The functions of these test cases for me:

-1.Help me understand the memory allocation strage of nginx.
+1.Help me understand the basic data structure of nginx.

-2.Help me understand the basic data structure of nginx.
+2.Help me understand the memory management strategy of nginx.